sebsto/cdk-ipv6/README.md

  * `cdk deploy`      deploy this stack to your default AWS account/region
  * `cdk diff`        compare deployed stack with current state
  * `cdk synth`       emits the synthesized CloudFormation template

+## Contributions

+[Angus Lees](https://www.linkedin.com/in/guslees/) is the original author of this code.
+Thank you !